Radiative corrections for factorized jet observables in heavy ion collisions: Introduction

 At the same time, as a first simple case we will assume the size of the medium(L) and the mean free path($\lambda_{\text{mfp}}$) to be much larger than all other time scales in the problem.
 This may not always be a realistic assumption, in particular the formation time of the jet($t_F$) would be expected to be much larger than L in current experiments especially for high energy jets.
 At the same time, a dense medium will lead to a small value for $\lambda_{\text{mfp}}$ in which case the well known LPM(Landau-Pomeranchuk-Migdal) effect (\cite{CaronHuot:2010bp,Ke:2018jem,Mehtar-Tani:2019ygg,Arnold:2015qya,Arnold:2016kek}) will become important.
 However, the assumption $t_F \ll L \sim \lambda_{\text{mfp}}$ greatly simplifies the analysis of the system and gives us a taste of how factorization works out.
-The more involved but phenomenologically relevant case $t_F \geq \lambda_{\text{mfp}} \gg L$ will be considered in a companion paper \cite{Varun}.
+The more involved but phenomenologically relevant case $t_F \geq \lambda_{\text{mfp}} \gg L$ will be considered in a future paper.
 I will also argue why the more complicated cases will continue to have the same form for factorization, albeit with some modifications in the definitions of the functions so that most of the framework developed for the simpler case can be carried over.

-The existence of so many scales makes this a particularly rich system to analyze.
-Due to the multiple scales involved in the problem, a powerful tool to deal with large hierarchies of scales is Effective Field Theory (EFT).
 The EFT that is extensively used for jet studies at high energy pp colliders is Soft-Collinear Effective Theory (SCET) which provides a systematic approach towards dealing with a multi-scale scattering problem.
 However, in heavy ion collisions, there is the added complication of the presence of the medium whose detailed time evolution cannot be easily described analytically.
 A way to deal with our ignorance about the microscopic details of the medium is to use an Open quantum systems approach (see \cite{Breuer:2002pc,OQS} for review) which works by tracing over the medium degrees of freedom and working out the effective evolution of the reduced density matrix of the system(jet).